javinoram/javinoram/README.md

 </p>

 Hello there, I'm Javier.
-Just a chilean guy 🇨🇱, my degree say that im a software engineer but I also like to study spin system.
+Just a chilean guy 🇨🇱, my degree say that im a software engineer but I also like to study other things.

-Most of the time, my codes are in python, js/ts, julia, rust and go.
+Most of the time, my codes are in python, js/ts, julia, rust.

 Currently:
 1. Working at the chilean antarctic institute.